-EVALUATION CRITERIA: The City will select firms to interview.
-The City will enter negotiations with one firm deemed to provide the best value for the project, including cost and other factors.
+EVALUATION CRITERIA: The City will review and score RFQs by selection committee.
 Interested parties shall submit the following items with their Statements of Qualifications:

 - 1. Letter of interest. - 2.
 Description of the team and its ability to meet City of Homer needs. - 3.
 Statements of Qualifications shall include the following information: - a.
 Name(s) of firm serving as prime and any subconsultants as well as Organization Chart. - b.
-A brief history of the firm(s) serving on the team, including applicable licenses.
+A brief history of the firm(s) serving on the team, including applicable licenses. - c.

-- c.
 Resumes of key personnel, which shall include, as a minimum, the following personnel: - i.
 Project Manager - ii.
 Design Lead - iii.
 Economic Lead - iv.
 Code Writing Lead - e.
 Information demonstrating team's record of performance on past projects for communities similar in size and character to the City of Homer.
 Provide names and telephone numbers of five client contacts for reference purposes. - f.
 Information demonstrating team's record of performance with cost control and project scheduling. - g.
 Five writing samples demonstrating team's effectiveness writing (i) complex text for lay audiences and (ii) enforceable code.
 Writing samples may contain graphics.